bennettandrewm/guess_my_weight/README.md

 <img src="images/weight_days.png"/>
 </p>

 Prior to modeling, there were concerns regarding correlation.
-PCA and Correlations were study.
-Due to these concerns, the feature data we divided into segments based on a data heirarchy.
+PCA and Correlations were studied and due to these concerns, the feature data we divided into segments based on a data heirarchy.
 A schematic can be seen below.

 <p align="center">
 <img src="images/data_heirarchy.png"/>
 </p>

+This mitigates some of the correlation between say a macro category like Carbs (parents) and it's children categories (sugar, for instance).

 ## Modeling
 In order to select the best model, we surveyed a variety of traditional algorithms and use different feature segments (level 1, level 2, and level 3).
-KNN, Logistic Regression, Decision Tree, Naive Bayes, SVM, and Neural Network models were scored in a table using evaluation metrics.
+KNN, Logistic Regression, Decision Tree, Naive Bayes, SVM, and Neural Network models were utilized and their evaluation metrics scored in a table for comparison.
 Of all of the metrics, precision was given the highest preference, second was accuracy.
-Because we want to predict weight loss, we have a strong emphasis on getting True Positives corret!
+Because we want to predict weight loss, we have a strong emphasis on getting True Positives correct.
 We want to recommend to users with confidence to lose weight.
-Accuracy is secondary but still matters, because we are interested in True Negatives, namely, predicting weight gain accurately as well.
+Accuracy is secondary but still matters, because we are interested in True Negatives, namely, predicting weight gain.
 <br />[return to TOC](#table-of-contents-TOC)

 <p align="center">